Ipswich - North

 Ipswich - North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely impacting the region.
-Notable initiatives are the South East Queensland Inland Rail Project, Cunningham Highway Upgrade, Ipswich Smart City Program, and Ipswich Better Bus Network.
-The following details projects expected to have the most relevance.
+AreaSearch has identified nine projects likely to impact the region.
+Notable ones are the South East Queensland Inland Rail Project, Cunningham Highway Upgrade, Ipswich Better Bus Network, and Ipswich Smart City Program.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.